-Every six months there is an official application deadline for the upcoming YC batch.
-Ideally, try to submit yours by then.
-What many people don’t know is that YC actually accepts applications year-round.
-If you're ready before the deadline (even if it’s by months), submit early to get in front of the line and get an early decision.
-If you miss the deadline, apply late.
-There’s not much to lose and a lot to win -- many admitted companies every batch apply past the official date.
+Every six months has soft deadlines for applying to the upcoming YC batch.
+Ideally, try to submit yours by then, by YC actually accepts applications year-round.
+If you're ready before the deadline (even if it’s by months), submit early and you might get an early decision.
+If you miss the deadline, you can still apply, and worse case you'll have to wait until the next batch.

 ✍️ Written Questionnaires

 The #1 thing you can do to improve the quality of your application is to be ruthlessly concise.
 If you don't put in the effort to distill your answers to their most important components, YC partners won't do that for you.
 They will simply skip ahead.
 A good rule of thumb is that most answers don't merit more than one paragraph, and they can usually be just a few sentences.